The Capital for Families: The 10 best places to visit in London with kids

 Parked in the middle of Covent Garden, the London Transport Museum is full of hands-on exhibits.
 It shows the development of public transport in the capital, from sedan chairs right up to the Emirates Air Line cable car.
 Kids get in for free and are issued a card on arrival to follow a ‘stamper trail’ around the museum.
 The gift shop has some very cool merchandise, and you can check out the shops, cafes and street entertainers in vibrant Covent Garden while you're there.
 We’ve yet to know a child who can resist the flamboyant street performers or a tasty milkshake while walking around.

-This palace has been a royal residence since 1689 and is the current London home of the Cambridges.
+Kensington Palace has been a royal residence since 1689 and is the current London home of the Cambridges.
 Half of the palace is open to the public to visit, and it hosts some great interactive exhibitions.
 On a trip there with eight kids we had a fun time learning to dance like debutantes by following footprints on the floor.
 There are some beautiful outfits on display, such as Queen Victoria’s wedding dress, and you can also see the dolls house that she played with as a child.
 Kids go free, there’s a family trail and, on certain dates, family activities on offer.
 The Princess of Wales’ Memorial Playground in nearby Kensington Gardens is an excellent place to let off steam.

 3. HMS Belfast